 In order to file a claim, you’ll need copies of your credit card statement showing that you paid your cell phone bill with the card during the time of the incident.
 You’ll also need the store receipt from the purchase of your new phone.
 Claims must be filed within 60 days of the incident and all requested documentation returned within 90 days to avoid denial.

-The credit cards in this family that currently offer a cell phone benefit include the Wells Fargo:
+The Wells Fargo credit cards in this family that currently offer a cell phone benefit include: